-Among the 28 included trials (and 17,482 individuals), findings were inconsistent for the primary outcome of illicit and nonmedical drug use, with some trials showing clear benefits, most showing no clear benefit or harm, and two showing increased use of illicit drugs in the intervention groups (see Table 11 for a summary of evidence for each key question, including our strength-of-evidence rating).
+Among the 29 included trials (and 18,353 individuals), findings were inconsistent for the primary outcome of illicit and nonmedical drug use, with some trials showing clear benefits, most showing no clear benefit or harm, and two showing increased use of illicit drugs in the intervention groups (see Table 11 for a summary of evidence for each key question, including our strength-of-evidence rating).
 While some interventions were associated with reduced illicit and nonmedical drug use, they tended to either target a relatively narrow population (e.g., young adolescent females, or 8th grade girls in foster care) with unknown or likely limited generalizability to other populations, or to have not had their results replicated.
-The previous USPSTF review on this topic concluded that there was inadequate evidence to determine whether preventive interventions were effective in reducing the likelihood of illicit drug use, based on six trials, all of which were also included in the current review.^{79, 91, 104, 106, 107, 113} The current review added newly published literature and expended the scope of this topic to include trials that were deemed feasible for implementation in a health care system even if the study was conducted in the community or other non-health care settings (i.e., clinicians and/or related staff in the primary care setting should have [or could have] the skills necessary to deliver the intervention, or could refer to others in the health system with the necessary skills).
-Despite this scope expansion and 21 additional included studies, we concluded that the strength of evidence that primary care-relevant interventions to prevent illicit and nonmedical drug use in children, adolescents and young adults reduce substance use was low, due to the inconsistency in effects, the relatively narrow target populations for most of the interventions that showed a benefit, and the lack of benefit among studies conducted in U.S. primary care settings, which were primarily limited to low-dose interventions.
+There is a growing body of evidence on substance use prevention in primary care settings, using electronically-delivered interventions, typically along with a brief one-time motivational interview with a clinician, however these studies generally found benefits only in subgroup analyses and the pattern of results was not consistent across studies.
+72, 80, 114-116 The previous USPSTF review on this topic concluded that there was inadequate evidence to determine whether preventive interventions were effective in reducing the likelihood of illicit drug use, based on six trials, all of which were also included in the current review.
+80, 92, 105, 107, 108, 114 The current review added newly published literature and expanded the scope of this topic to include trials that were deemed feasible for implementation in a health care system even if the study was conducted in the community or other non-health care settings (i.e., clinicians and/or related staff in the primary care setting should have [or could have] the skills necessary to deliver the intervention, or could refer to others in the health system with the necessary skills).
+Despite this scope expansion and 23 additional included studies, we concluded that the strength of evidence that primary care-relevant interventions to prevent illicit and nonmedical drug use in children, adolescents and young adults reduce substance use was low, due to the inconsistency in effects, the relatively narrow target populations for most of the interventions that showed a benefit, and the overall lack of benefit among studies conducted in U.S. primary care settings, which were primarily limited to low-dose interventions.